jkeifer/vischunk/README.md

 ## 🤝 Contributing

-This is a single-file HTML application.
-To contribute:
+To contribute to this project:

 1. Clone the repository
-2. Open `index.html` in a web browser
+2. Install dependencies: `npm install`
+3. Start development server: `npm run dev`
-3. Make your changes
+4. Make your changes
-4. Test the functionality
+5. Run tests: `npm test`
+6. Build for production: `npm run build`
-5. Submit a pull request
+7. Submit a pull request

+## 🚀 Deployment

+The site automatically deploys to GitHub Pages when you create a release:

+1. Create a new release on GitHub
+2. GitHub Actions will build and deploy automatically
+3. Visit https://jkeifer.github.io/vischunk to see the live site

+You can also manually trigger deployment from the Actions tab.

 ## 📄 License